 In its constitutive meeting held later the same day, the Board of Directors elected Eva Nilsson Bågenholm as its Vice Chairman.

-In 2019, the Board of Directors of Oriola convened 13 times, 3 of which were conference call meetings and 1 per capsulam meeting.
+In 2020, the Board of Directors of Oriola convened 21 times, of which 1 was a per capsulam meeting.

 The Board of Directors has an Audit Committee and a Compensation and Human Resources Committee.
 The committees’ charters are confirmed by the Board.
 The committees are preparatory bodies that submit proposals to the Board on matters within their purview.
 Minutes are kept of the committees’ meetings.
 The committees report to the Board at regular intervals.
 The committees do not have independent decision-making powers.
 Their task is to submit recommendations to the Board on matters under consideration.